seigenbrode/mlops-sagemaker-jenkins-byo/README.md

 8) Click **Create role**

-9) You will receive a notice the role has been created, click on the link and make sure grab the arn for the role we just created as we will use it later.
+9) You will receive a notice the role has been created, click on the link to the role and make sure grab the arn for the role we just created as we will use it later.

 ![BYO Workshop Setup](images/SageMaker-IAM.png)